airtame/network-interfaces-change/README.md

 Node.js doesn't have an easy build-in way to determine to watch for changes in network interfaces on the system.

-This small utility aims to solve that, by continuously match the network interfaces (default 1 times or second) to their previous state.
+This small utility aims to solve that, by continuously match the network interfaces (default 1 times per second) to their previous state.
 You can also filter the interface network to only watch a subset.

 ## Usage